We may earn affiliate commissions for the recommended products. Learn more.

 Here you’ll find additional solutions to your VPN disconnecting on your iPhone, in case the ones mentioned before didn’t solve the problem:

 1. Update your OS.
-Back up your device using iCloud or your computer.
+Backup your device using iCloud or your computer.
 Go to Settings > General, then click on Software Update.
 Tap Install Now.

 2. Reset Network settings.
 Go to Settings > General.
 Click on Transfer or Reset iPhone, then click on Reset.
 Select Reset Network Settings and confirm.
-Restart your device to refresh your internet connection. reset network settings
+Restart your device to refresh your internet connection.

 3. Clear VPN’s cache.
 Go to Settings > General > iPhone Storage.
 Find your VPN app and select it.
-Click Offload App and confirm. clear vpn cache
+Click Offload App and confirm.

-4. Disable Power Saving mode.
+4. Disable the power saving mode.
 Go to Settings > Battery.
 Turn off Low Power Mode.
 Go back to Settings and select General.
-Select Background App Refresh and set it to wifi & Mobile Data. disable power saving mode
+Select Background App Refresh and set it to Wi-Fi & Mobile Data.

 VPN keeps disconnecting on Android: why and what to do?